-There will be scrumptious dinner stations, an open wine and craft beer bar, a live auction, music and dancing with the Steve Freeman Band.
-Summer cocktail attire is suggested.
+Come hang out at the Virginian Hotel in downtown Lynchburg for a night of fun, food and music, all while supporting your local community hospitals.
+There will be a delightful dinner, an open wine and craft beer bar, a live auction, music and dancing with the Steve Freeman Band.

 School starts back in only a few weeks.
 Are you ready yet?
 Here's a few tips to help you save money while gathering the items on your teachers list.